 One taste of this sweet icy treat leads to another...and another.
 My mother-in-law makes it for family gatherings, and it never lasts long.
 Often, my husband and twin daughters request it as a snack or dessert.
 It's a refreshing party beverage as well.

-Featured In: Holiday Drinks
+Recommended: Holiday Drinks

 - 1 pound fresh or frozen cranberries